Creating a switchable optical cavity with controllable quantum-state mapping between two modes: Methods

 where

-It is worth to note the similarity between Eq.~(\ref{eq:rel6}) and a unitary transformation representing a beam splitter of transmittivity $F$.
+It is worth to note the similarity between equation~(\ref{eq:rel6}) and a unitary transformation representing a beam splitter of transmittance $F$.
 This similarity allows us to consider an abstract beam splitter described by relations

 The abstract mode $a_{\rm{vac}}(0)$ must be empty, because the total excitation number has to be conserved, \emph{i.e.}, the initial number of photons inside the $a$ mode has to be equal to the total number of photons inside outgoing modes $f_{\rm{out}}$ and $h_{\rm{ext}}$.
 Using the abstract beam-splitter model of the device it is easy to get formula for $f_{\rm{out}}$: